 Here are some recommendations for North Side’s Best Places to stay.

-- Best Budget Vacation Rental in North Side: The Breeze – The Breeze is a highly affordable hillside home with an outdoor pool and air conditioning – an important thing in this tropical paradise and vacation spot.
+- Best Budget Vacation Rental in North Side: The Breeze – The Breeze is a highly affordable hillside home with an outdoor pool and air conditioning – an essential thing in this tropical paradise and vacation spot.
 This easily accessible home is set inland and is great for solo travelers or adventurous couples.

 - Best Mid-Range Vacation Rental in North Side: Dancing Orchid Villa – For something with a bit more space, the Dancing Orchid Villa is a highly-rated Bed and Breakfast-style Villa with stunning panoramic views of upper Magens Bay.